NaitsabesMue/llms-data-science-course/README.md

 This repository contains materials for a **21-hour lecture** titled:

 > **Large Language Models in Data Science**
-> *Prompting, Fine-Tuning, Retrieval & Applied Use Cases*
+> *Embeddings, Prompting, Retrieval & Applied Use Cases*

 ---

-## ⚠️ Status: Work in Progress

-This course is under active development.
-Materials, notebooks, and project templates will evolve over time as we adapt content to student feedback and available tooling.

----

 ## 🎯 Course Objectives

-- Understand the architecture and functioning of large language models (LLMs)
+- Understand how modern LLMs work: tokens, embeddings, transformer architecture, and inference.
+- Use pretrained models via Hugging Face and API-based LLMs in a reproducible way.
-- Learn prompt engineering and retrieval-augmented generation (RAG)
+- Design effective prompts and retrieval-augmented generation (RAG) pipelines that use embeddings and keyword search.
-- Explore lightweight fine-tuning techniques (e.g., LoRA)
+- Compare different approaches (regex rules, classical ML, HF models, zero-shot LLMs, RAG) in terms of quality and latency.
-- Apply LLMs to real data science tasks: analysis, reporting, feature generation, and code assistance
+- Evaluate model performance with simple but meaningful metrics (accuracy, latency, precision/recall, grounding) and apply LLMs to real data science tasks (analysis, reporting, feature generation, code assistance).

 ---